grealesguti/BTL_LYSOARRAY_LO_G4/README.md

 //G4simulationNOVIS *sim1 = new G4simulationNOVIS(runManager,argc, argv, Onode, Znode, radinit);
 G4simulation *sim = new G4simulation(argc, argv);

-now remake and if no -runevt is given you should be runnign the gui.
+now remake and compile and if no -runevt is given you should be running the gui.

-THIS CAN NOT WORK IN TIERII!!!
+THIS CAN NOT WORK IN TIERII or HPCs in general!!!